Last updated : October 7, 2024

 Some call the mouth swab test an oral fluids test.
 It doesn’t require any privacy so it’s impossible to falsify the test.

-“Passing” the test by using special mouthwashes, specific kinds of toothpaste, or mints created to mask drug use don’t work.
+Trying to “pass” the test using special mouthwashes, specific kinds of toothpaste, or mints created to mask drug use won’t work.
 The body is constantly producing saliva which contains drug metabolites.

-A mouth swab is placed between the test subject’s lower cheek and the gum.
+Technicians place a mouth swab between the test subject’s lower cheek and the gum.
 It’s kept there until saturated with saliva.
 The test usually takes no more than 5 minutes to complete, but if someone suffers from dry mouth, it can take longer.

 The detection period is drug-specific.